 Achira needs regular water.
 The rhizomes confer some drought tolerance, but the eating quality is poor when the plant has been forced to draw from them in dry conditions.
-As long as the soil isn't heavy and sodden, it is hard to overwater achira.
+The plants also grow extremely slowly when water is scarce.
+As long as the soil isn’t heavy and sodden, it is hard to overwater achira.
 The plant can handle some shade.
 It can be used around the borders of larger plantings where it only receives partial sun.
 Root yields do suffer, but they are large to start with.

 Achira will perform best in the warmer, humid parts of the Pacific Northwest.
 It is well suited for growing in the Puget Sound region, Southwest Washington, Portland and the Willamette Valley, Southwest Oregon, and the North Coast of California.
 It will also grow well in Coastal Washington and Oregon, the San Juan and Gulf Islands, Vancouver Island, and Southwest British Columbia, although yields will be lower in these cooler areas.
 It can be grown east of the Cascades as well, although early frosts may prove to be a problem in some years.

-Grown as a perennial, achira should be hardy in USDA zone 8a or warmer.
+Grown as a perennial, achira should be hardy in USDA zone 8a or warmer, although at least some of the rhizome is likely to be damaged during freezes.
 Harvested annually and replanted in the spring, it can probably perform reasonably well down to zone 6.